Connerhaar/CSE212-Final-Project/Final_Project/2-Linked_Lists.md

 - Removing in the middle: this is a performance of O(n) because you havr to cycle throught the nodes to find the node you are removing.

 ## `Example: Finding a value`

+One of the problems with linked lists are that they have a fairly low performance when searching for a value.
+In the example below this is how you could search for a given value in the linked list.
+If the the value is not in the list or its the last item it will take longer.
 ```py
 def finding_values(self, value):
     # This sets the current node as the tail of the list